-No matter what country you're from and how experienced a traveler you are, the bottom line is you probably need to get some immunizations before you do any traveling to developing countries.
+No matter what country you're from and how experienced a traveler you are, you probably need to get some immunizations.
 We asked our adventure friends around the world what they thought and below are their recommendations for travel to South America.

 Travellers to South and Central America should get the minimum vaccinations recommended by the U.S. Center for Disease Control including: